 Can You Get the ExpressVPN Free Trial on Two Devices?

-Yes, definitely.
-ExpressVPN lets you use up to five devices simultaneously with one subscription.
+Yes, you can use ExpressVPN's trial on multiple devices, as this VPN lets you use up to 5 devices simultaneously with one subscription.

 If you need to use more than five devices, you’ll have to:

-- Set up the VPN on your router.
+- Set up ExpressVPN VPN on your router.

 - Share your VPN connection from your computer.

-- PayPal, Bitcoin, Alipay, UnionPay, Klarna, iDeal, WebMoney, Giropay, Interac Money, Yandex Money, OnceCard, Mint, FanaPay, Maestro, Tenpay, and Sofort.
+More precisely, ExpressVPN offers a wide range of other payment methods besides credit cards, such as PayPal, Bitcoin, Alipay, UnionPay, Klarna, iDeal, WebMoney, Giropay, Interac Money, Yandex Money, OnceCard, Mint, FanaPay, Maestro, Tenpay, and Sofort.

 There is this little bit in their ToS section, though:

-Any change to the original purchase, such as upgrading to an extended billing term or purchasing of additional licenses under the same account, shall constitute a waiver of the Money Back Guarantee option.
+Any change to the original purchase, such as upgrading to an extended billing term or purchasing additional licenses under the same account, shall constitute a waiver of the Money Back Guarantee option.

 The wording is a bit vague, so we reached out to ExpressVPN over live chat to get a clarification.
 One of their helpful reps took the time to explain what that means.
-Basically, here's the idea:
+So, here's the idea:

 - Let's say you bought a monthly subscription just like we did.

-So to be 100% safe, don't buy additional plans or change your subscription during the 30 days.
+So, to be 100% safe, don't buy additional plans or change your subscription during the 30 days.
 Otherwise, your first payment won't be refundable anymore.